pacocoursey/use-delayed-render/README.md

 # useDelayedRender ![npm bundle size](https://img.shields.io/bundlephobia/minzip/use-delayed-render)

 useDelayedRender is a react hook for delaying the render and unmount of a component.
-This is commonly used to add animate UI elements when they unmount.
-This requires delaying the unmount of the UI from the DOM and using a seperate piece of state for whether the UI is rendered.
+This is commonly used to animate UI on unmount.

 <br />